lucapette/web/main/content/writing/my-engineering-management-values.md

 This approach creates a false sense of security but in fact it doesn't help you do better than any other company out there.
-Everyone has outages and breaks things like everybody else.
+Everyone has outages and breaks things.

-In reality, such privileges create the worst dynamic: it frustrates newer team members because they cannot access some of the knowledge that would increase their seniority.
-It makes sure only senior people can make mistakes.
+In reality, such privileges create the worst dynamic: they frustrate newer team members that cannot access some of the knowledge which would increase their seniority.
+It also ensures that only senior people can make mistakes.

 So at some point in my career, I got rid of all privileges because I realised
 that:

-> Everyone can do everything, but this does not mean that everyone will.
+> Everyone can do everything does not mean that everyone will.

 On average, not much changed in terms of risk.
 I did not get more outages but I saw people grow faster.